Mike-B-123/startup/notes.md

 **In the following code, what is the difference between the #title and .grid selector?**
 -  title bar on a selector can help identify the selector or provide instructions for using it.
 For example, a title bar can indicate which Grid/Graph or panel stack the selector targets
 - A title bar on a Grid/Graph can help users identify an object on the document.
 It can also be used to minimize and maximize the Grid/Graph.

 **In the following code, what is the difference between padding and margin?**
 - a margin is the space around an element's border, while padding is the space between an element's border and the element's content.

-it goes content -> padding -> Border -> Margin (FRom center to outer)
+it goes content -> padding -> Border -> Margin (From center to outer)

 **Given this HTML and this CSS how will the images be displayed using flex?**
-- ??
+- flex can help with sizing on screen.
+And help with structure between body, foot, and header.
+Also helps with direction such as column or rows.
+- We can create multiple rows in our website to seperate headers into different sections.

 **What does the following padding CSS do?**
 - create space around an element's content, inside of any defined borders